dymmond/edgy/docs/fields.md

 The **CompositeField** is a little bit different from normal fields.
 It takes a parameter `inner_fields` and distributes write or read access to the fields referenced in `inner_fields`.
 It hasn't currently all field parameters.
 Especially not the server parameters.
-It implements a pseudo descriptor protocol (heavy lifting is done in Model).
+For distributing the field parameters it uses the Descriptor Protocol.

+Optionally a pydantic model can be provided via the **model** argument

-**CompositeField** defines no column.
+**CompositeField** defines no columns.
 It is a meta field.

 Note there is also **BaseCompositeField**.
 It can be used for implementing own **CompositeField**-like fields.